 Enterprise Architecture vs. Solution Architecture – An Overview

-What’s Enterprise Architecture?
+What is Enterprise Architecture?

-EA is often communicated as the “converter” of strategy into execution, guiding the portfolio office and other architects to align with strategies and principles.
+EA is often communicated as the “converter” of Strategy into Execution, guiding the portfolio office and other architects to align with strategies and principles.

-EA often works on top of the digital model of the organisation, commonly referred to as a digital twin, to align inputs from a variety of end-users and architectural roles such as business, application, information, and technology architects.
+EA often works on top of the digital model of the organisation, commonly referred to as a digital twin, to align inputs from a variety of end-users and architectural roles such as Business, Application, Information, and Technology Architects.

-What Does an Enterprise Architect Do?
+What does an Enterprise Architect do?

 Enterprise Architects usually work to provide overarching guidance across the architecture layers.
 This includes:

-- Strategy, Initiatives, and Principles: Ensuring adherence to governance and managing the centralised knowledgebase.
+- Strategy, Initiatives, and Principles: Ensuring adherence to governance and managing the centralised knowledge base.

 - Business Architecture: Aligning business capabilities, value streams, products, and digital services to meet future requirements.